michaelrgarcia/transfer-vision/README.md

 - [Technical Details](#technical-details)

-## Technical Details

-**Frontend**: Vanilla JavaScript, HTML, and CSS

-**Backend**: 2 Express.js APIs hosted on AWS Lambda / API Gateway.

-**Database**: Amazon DynamoDB

-I will likely get around to writing the frontend in a JavaScript framework such as React or Vue.

 ## Use Cases

 ## "I am trying to find a college where this course is offered.
 I would prefer to take it before I transfer."